How to find the picturesque Dargan Arch

 From the top of the arch to the bottom is only 70m and it’s definitely worth heading down to see it from another perspective.

-Again there isn’t a path as such, but when you’ve crossed over the arch you’ll see the way to start heading down.
+Again there isn’t a path as such, but when you’ve crossed over the arch (from the right) you’ll see a bit of a worn dirt trail before it becomes rocky.

 You’ll then come out at the bottom of the rock and make your way right, over the fallen tree, towards the arch.
 There’s a hill inside the arch which is easy to climb up and offers more unique views.